budgetzero/budgetzero/README.md

 # Features
 :heavy_check_mark: Zero-based 'envelope' budgeting
-:heavy_check_mark: Privacy focused offline-first storage.
+:heavy_check_mark: Offline-first storage.
 NOTE: All data is stored in the browser and may be lost if you clear the browser's data.
 :heavy_check_mark: Import Transactions (OFX, QFX, CSV)
 :heavy_check_mark: Carry negative balances into next month